Pest or disease?

 Yes

-Sweet chestnut blight is a destructive disease of sweet chestnut trees and is usually fatal to our European sweet chestnuts.
+Sweet chestnut blight is a destructive disease of Sweet chestnut trees and can be fatal to European sweet chestnuts.
+Rarely, oaks and other species can also be hosts, but Horse chestnut trees are not affected.

-In North America severe outbreaks of sweet chestnut blight have caused widespread losses of sweet chestnut trees.
-The disease originates from Asia and has been found in England since 2011, but only at a small number of sites in central and southern England.
-Any sites found with chestnut blight are subject to eradication programmes.
+In North America severe outbreaks of chestnut blight have caused widespread losses of the highly susceptible American chestnut trees.
+The disease originates in Asia and was first found in England in 2011 associated with planting stock, and it is known to be infecting sweet chestnut trees at a small number of sites in southern England.
+Any sites found with chestnut blight are subject to containment, and in many cases eradication measures are also required.